josephbak/ai-notes-api/README.md

 A Flask-based REST API for managing notes with AI-powered summarization capabilities using Hugging Face transformers.

+## Purpose

+This project was developed as a learning exercise to understand REST API design, implementation, and integration with modern AI technologies.
+It demonstrates practical application of web development concepts including CRUD operations, database management, and machine learning model integration.

 ## Features

 - **CRUD Operations**: Create, read, update, and delete notes